Francois-Esquire/chelsea/improvements.md

 ## Limitations

-- the ability to pass things like `Context.Consumer` is difficult between modules
+- the ability to pass things like `Context.Consumer` is difficult between modules without globals or common package

 ## Documentation